The Beatitudes: Ways You Are Blessed

 And seeing the multitudes, he went up into a mountain: and when he was set, his disciples came unto him.
 And he opened his mouth, and taught them.
 (Matthew 5:1-2)

 Each of the Beatitudes begins with the word blessed.
 "Beatitude" is from the Latin word beatus that means “blessed.”
 In the first part of each Beatitude, Jesus names an unpleasant condition that might make us unhappy.
-Then He gives the reward for the having the condition.
+Then He gives a reward in spite of having an unpleasant condition.

 Blessed are the poor in spirit: